Potential for Future Disasters

 Seven out of eight of the largest corporations on

 earth are oil companies.
-Walmart is number three, BP
+Walmart is number three,

-involved in a Deepwater Horizon scale disaster.
-They
+Deepwater Horizon scale disaster.
+They are all

-risk taking.
 BP has been seriously hurt by the blowout.

 BP's stock has lost half of its value and the